⚡ Key Finding (May 2026)

 QuickBooks Online is Intuit’s cloud accounting platform for small businesses.
 It dominates the US market through sheer accountant familiarity: most US CPAs and bookkeepers know QBO, many prefer it, and some require it.
 Feature depth is real at the higher tiers, with solid inventory tracking, project profitability, and US payroll integration that Xero can’t match natively.

 The consistent complaint in community discussions and Capterra reviews is pricing trajectory.
-QuickBooks has raised prices 10 to 15 percent annually over the past several years.
-Desktop users saw a 49% increase in 2025 alone.
-The BBB shows 3,599 complaints against Intuit, with unexpected renewal price increases cited repeatedly.
-Current pricing as of April 2026:
+On May 1, 2026 Intuit pushed through the largest single QuickBooks Online increase in its history, 15–25% across every tier, with payroll up roughly 20% on top.
+Desktop users saw a 49% increase in 2025 alone, and the BBB shows over 3,599 complaints against Intuit, with unexpected renewal increases cited repeatedly.
+Current post-hike pricing as of May 2026:

 QuickBooks Online Pricing 2026